 I think now more than ever it’s important to always keep learning and expanding your skills in different areas.
 Who knows when a pandemic could hit and stop my entire career completely for the year?
 But I never stopped learning.
 I have a large stack of business books.
 I’ve gone to many business classes, and I’m always learning and networking with different people, which is the most important thing.
 Your education shouldn’t stop when you finish school, and you should be networking with everyone you can, because that is one of the great advantages of a place like Middlesex Community College.

 Thanks for taking the time.
-If you’d like to see any of my current work, you can find me on any social media @CodyBuffinton.
+If you’d like to see any of my work, you can find me on any social media @CodyBuffinton.